noplacenoaddress/RNMnetwork/Part 1 - The worldwide neural control network/9 - humans goods.md

 ![female Doe](../Images/tumblr_m6vugwifZg1r90rkno1_500.jpg)

-This is what Saray have been used in the remote neural monitoring network against myself.
-Those criminals, putting pressure on the womans using familiar situations, use beautiful woman like human video camera to
+This is how Saray have been used in the remote neural monitoring network against myself.
+Those criminals, putting pressure on the womans using familiar situations, use beautiful woman like human video camera to stole companies secrets and to create a trauma in a businessman.

 ### External links